 SEROTONIN-SPECIFIC REUPTAKE INHIBITORS

-The initial treatment of choice for most patients is an SSRI.
+The initial treatment of choice for most patients with depression is an SSRI.
 Drugs in this class are effective in a wide range of disorders in addition to depression.
-SSRIs have efficacy in eating disorders, panic disorder, obsessive compulsive disorder, and borderline personality disorder.
+They are anxiolytic with efficacy in generalized anxiety disorder, panic disorder, social anxiety, and obsessive-compulsive disorder.
+SSRIs also have efficacy in eating disorders and borderline personality disorder.